Chapter 5:

 I had spent a few minutes checking my ransacked bags to ensure nothing was missing before continuing with Nika and the others to the university.
 The rest of the girls were amiably talking about something or other, but I was too mentally exhausted by everything that had happened to pay attention.
 It was barely the middle of the day, and I was already about to collapse.

 I checked my watch.
 We made it to Saint Isidore’s University with a cool five minutes to spare.
-Considering where I was only a couple hours previously, It was a miracle that I even made it on time.
+Considering where I was only a couple hours earlier, it was a miracle that I even made it on time.

 I turned to Nika.
 “Seriously, thanks for everything.
 I don’t know what I would have done without you,” I said.